abpaudel/nepali-audiobooks/README.md

 </details>

 ## Contributing
-If you find any issues with existing audiobooks or would like to any new Nepali audiobooks that are publicly available, please open an issue or a pull request.
+If you find any issues with existing audiobooks or would like to new Nepali audiobooks that are publicly available, please open an issue or a pull request.